gorunjinian/MetroVault/SECURITY.md

 ├─────────────────────────────────────────────────────────────────┤
 │  Contents:                                                      │
 │  • Mnemonic Phrase (12 or 24 words)                             │
-│  • Optional Passphrase (if savePassphraseLocally = true)        │
+│  • BIP39 Seed (512-bit, hex-encoded)                            │
 │                                                                 │
-│  Storage: Session-key encrypted within EncryptedSharedPreferences│ │  Encryption: Dual layer (session key + platform)                │ └─────────────────────────────────────────────────────────────────┘
+│  IMPORTANT: The raw passphrase is NEVER stored to disk.         │ │  Only the derived BIP39 seed is saved, which is computed        │ │  using PBKDF2 (mnemonic + passphrase).
+This seed cannot be      │ │  reversed to recover the original passphrase.                   │ │                                                                 │ │  Storage: Session-key encrypted within EncryptedSharedPreferences│ │  Encryption: Dual layer (session key + platform)                │ └─────────────────────────────────────────────────────────────────┘
 ```

-#### Session-Only Passphrase Storage
+#### Passphrase-Protected Wallets (Session-Only Passphrase Mode)

-Users can optionally choose to **not save their BIP-39 passphrase** to device storage:
+Users can choose **not to save their passphrase locally**.
+In this case:

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │               Session-Only Passphrase Mode                      │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
+│  Storage Behavior:                                              │
+│  • Mnemonic: Always saved (encrypted)                           │
+│  • BIP39 Seed: Base seed (without passphrase) saved to disk     │
+│  • Passphrase: NEVER stored to disk in any form                 │ │                                                                 │
+│  On Wallet Open:                                                │
-│  When enabled:                                                  │
+│  • User prompted to enter passphrase                            │
+│  • Correct BIP39 seed computed in RAM (mnemonic + passphrase)   │
-│  • Passphrase stored only in RAM (never written to disk)        │ │  • User must re-enter passphrase each time app opens            │ │  • Passphrase wiped on: logout, app background, force close     │ │                                                                 │
+│  • Session seed stored in memory, wiped on logout               │ │                                                                 │
 │  Security Benefits:                                             │
+│  • Passphrase never touches persistent storage                  │
-│  • Even if device is seized, passphrase cannot be extracted     │ │  • Protects against malware extracting encrypted storage        │ │  • Higher security for high-value wallets                       │
+│  • Even if device seized, passphrase cannot be extracted        │ │  • Protects against malware extracting encrypted storage        │ │  • Higher security for high-value wallets                       │
-│                                                                 │
+│  • Passphrase reuse on other services cannot be compromised     │ │                                                                 │
 │  Trade-offs:                                                    │
 │  • Less convenient (re-entry required each session)             │